aodn/aodn-portal/selenium/ReadMe.md

 Note: Running your Selenium tests on BrowserStack requires a username and an access key.

 ## OS X & Linux
-To test a private server, execute the binary:
+To test a private server, execute the binary and leave it running:

 ` ./BrowserStackLocal YourSecretKey `
 Once the connection is made, you need to set the browserstack.local capability to true.

 ## Windows
-To test a private server, execute the binary:
+To test a private server, execute the binary and leave it running:

 ` BrowserStackLocal.exe YourSecretKey `
 Once the connection is made, you need to set the browserstack.local capability to true.